Not-A-Builder/DSC-TIU-Exercises/README.md

 ## Exercise-Set-2 is up now!
 Start Solving!

-The deadline for solving is October 27 (Thursday), 2018.
+The deadline for solving is October 27 (Saturday), 2018.

 ### Fork this Repository first!